-to support these objectives.
-The security officer or security administrator is more concerned with day to day operations.
+Who would be the user of RCL 2000?
+The first reaction might be to say the security officer or the security administrator.
+However, we feel there is room for a security policy designer distinct from security administrator.
+The policy designer has to understand organizational objectives and articulate major policy decisions to support these objectives.
+The security officer or security administrator is more concerned with day-to-day operations.
 Policy in the large is specified by the security policy designer and the actions of the security administrator should be subject to this policy.
-Thus policy in the large might stipulate what is the meaning of conflicting roles and what roles are in conflict.
+Thus policy in the large might stipulate the meaning of conflicting roles and what roles are in conflict.
 For example, the meaning of conflicting roles for a given organization might be that no users other than senior executives can belong to two conflicting roles.
 For another organization the meaning might be that no one, however senior, may belong to two conflicting roles.
 In another context we may want both these interpretations to coexist.
-So we have a notion of weak conflict (former case) and strong conflict (latter case), applied to different roles sets.
+So we have a notion of weak conflict (former case) and strong conflict (latter case), applied to different role sets.
 RCL 2000 is also useful for security researchers to think and reason about role-based authorization constraints.

-The rest of this paper is organized as follows.
-In section 2 we describes the formal language RCL 2000 including basic elements and syntax.
-In section 3 we describe its formal semantics including soundness and completeness proofs.
+The rest of this article is organized as follows.
+In Section 2, we describe the formal language RCL 2000 including basic elements and syntax.
+In Section 3, we describe its formal semantics including soundness and completeness proofs.
 Section 4 shows the expressive power of RCL 2000.
-Section 5 concludes this paper.
+Section 5 concludes the article.